ZetCode

 }

 We define a power function.
-The second parameter is optional; if it is not specified its default value is used to calculate the power.
+The second parameter is optional; if it is not specified, its default value of 2 is used, computing the square of x.
+The loop runs exactly y times, multiplying r by x on each iteration.

 $ dart main.dart